Things to See and Do

 - Wildlife viewing

-- Trout pond with fishing gear provided for kids 15 years and under
+- Trout pond for kids 15 years and under – bring your own gear!

 - Enjoy the self-guided tour

 Swan Island is well known for a variety of wildlife.
-The island, Little Swan Island, and surrounding tidal flats are a Wildlife Management Area.
-This means the primary purpose of the area is to conserve and manage the land for wildlife habitat while allowing recreational use of the area.
+The island, Little Swan Island, and surrounding tidal flats are a Wildlife Management Area with a primary purpose to conserve and manage the land for wildlife habitat while allowing recreational use of the area.
+During summer months your best bet for viewing wildlife is to spend the night and walk the road at dusk or dawn.

-Situated at the head of Merrymeeting Bay the island has historically been a stronghold for Bald Eagles.
-It was instrumental in recovery of the species.
-Today there are three nesting pairs that call the island home.
+Situated at the head of Merrymeeting Bay the island has historically been a stronghold for Bald Eagles and was instrumental in recovery of the species.
+Today there are three nesting pairs that call the island home; two easily visible with a short paddle from the campground and one visible from the island road with binoculars.
 Hundreds of acres of old fields are maintained and managed for a variety of bird species.
 These grasslands also benefit many of the forest dwelling animals and birds as well.
 The variety of woods and fields including old apple orchards are used by the many whitetail deer roaming the island.
-Once extirpated from Maine, wild turkeys are now abundant and have returned to Swan Island as well.
+Once extirpated from Maine, wild turkeys are now abundant and have returned to Swan Island.
 The island's shoreline and mudflats are a key component of Merrymeeting Bay's estuarine landscape that help sustain countless waterfowl, wading-birds, shorebirds, and water dependent animals.
 Shortnose sturgeon are often seen leaping high in the water over the Kennebec River and countless other fish swim quietly beneath the surface.

 Come observe and be delighted by the scenic beauty of Swan Island.

 Enjoy the abundant fishing opportunities Swan Island has to offer.
-Trout Pond has bass and stocked brook trout for children 15 years of age and under.
-Best of all, the fishing gear is provided!
+Trout Pond has bass for children 15 years of age and under.
 Merrymeeting Bay is fed by six rivers making the bay an exciting fishing destination, but you'll need your own fishing gear for the river.
-Time your trip with the Striped Bass run or try your luck catching smallmouth bass, carp, trout or salmon.
+Time your trip with the striped bass run or try your luck catching smallmouth bass, carp, trout or salmon.
 Be sure to check the fishing regulations first.

 Swan Island is a small island with a large history.
 In centuries past, Abenaki Indians had a summer hunting camp here.
 While some claim the island was named by English explorers for migrating swans, others believe the name is short for 'Swango,' the Abanaki word for 'island of eagles.'
 Evolving into an active farming community during the 1800's, about 100 people in 20 homes lived and worked here.
 Five historic homes still stand today.
 The island is listed in the National Register of Historic Places.
 The Maine Department of Inland Fisheries and Wildlife (MDIFW) began acquiring island properties in the 1940's.
 By 1988, it became the Steve Powell Wildlife Management Area in its entirety.